buddhist-uni/buddhist-uni.github.io/_content/essays/sangha-property_varado.md

 pages: 18
 ---

-An overview of some of the Vinaya rules regarding communally owned property according to the Theravada Tradition.
+An overview of some of the Vinaya rules regarding communally owned property according to the Theravāda Tradition.

 Including a number of ridiculous restrictions on the Bhikkhuni Sangha, such as their inability to own toilets!